Eshan05/Afame-Internship/README.md

 ## Projects Repository
-This is my project repository consisting of three projects (Portfolio, Landing Page & Calculator) given during the internship at *Afame Technologies*.
+This is my project repository consisting of the projects (Portfolio, Landing Page, Calculator, ..) given during the internship at *Afame Technologies*.
 As specified in the letter, the first two are in HTML/CSS only.